prassee/prassee-emacs-theme/README.md

 # prassee-emacs-theme
 A dark theme for Emacs based on Doom Theme (https://github.com/hlissner/emacs-doom-theme).

 This is a work in progress theme and will have more updates.
-Since Iam using this theme for myself, I hope can push updates frequently.
+Since I am using this theme for myself, I hope I can push updates frequently.

 #### Installation